 1. Assume responsibility for the work of the committee immediately after the ALA Annual conference (all committee appointments begin at that time).
-The first required meeting for all members is the Midwinter meeting following the appointment.
-If a member is absent for two meetings, he/she may be removed from the committee roster.
+The first required meeting for all members is typically the mid-year meeting following the appointment.
+If a member is absent for two meetings, they may be removed from the committee roster.

-2. Make arrangements with the outgoing chair to discuss the work and direction of the committee and any specific responsibilities that have been assumed by members (this should be done at Annual Conference, if possible.
-It is recommended that Program Planning Committee Chairs do this by Midwinter (18 mos. before program).
+2. Make arrangements with the outgoing chair to discuss the work and direction of the committee and any specific responsibilities that have been assumed by members (this should be done at or around the time of the Annual Conference, if possible.
+It is recommended that Program Planning Committee Chairs do this by the mid-year (18 mos. before program).

 3. Make arrangements to have archival material transferred from the outgoing chair.

 4. Be ready to make suggestions to the vice-chair/chair-elect for committee appointments.

 5. Check Co-Chair & Committee Communication Good Practices for additional suggestions to prepare for co-chair responsibilities.

 1. Maintain a roster of all current committee members, with contact information.

 2. Chair committee meetings at Annual and during mid-year meetings.

 3. Approximately one month before a meeting, send the meeting time, location, agenda, and a copy of the past minutes of the meeting, to all current and incoming members of your committee.
 Meeting agendas should also be sent to ACRL two weeks before the meeting.